downvoteit/spring-demos-parent/README.md

 ### Solace

-- JMS API is for direct, non-durable (not guaranteed) messaging
+- JMS API is for direct, durable/non-durable (not guaranteed) messaging
 - JCSMP API is for mostly sync/blocking, low-latency messaging that can be affected by GC intervals
 - Java RTO API is for async/non-blocking, extremely low-latency messaging that relies on C wrapper and manual memory management